jkillingsworth/jkillingsworth.com/_posts/2018-02-14-how-much-is-an-option-worth.md

     \end{document}
 {% endlatex %}

-This approach lets us to model a prediction as a probability mass function across a range of values.
+This approach lets us model a prediction as a probability mass function across a range of values.
 The prediction might be based on historical price action or it might simply be an arbitrary belief chosen at our discretion.

 ## Continuous Distributions